beaucarnes/freeCodeCamp/curriculum/challenges/english/10-python/basic-python/write-reusable-javascript-with-functions.english.md

 ---
 id: 5c55e842103ae886fa3ba97b
-title: Write Reusable JavaScript with Functions
+title: Write Reusable Python with Functions
-challengeType: 1
+challengeType: 9
 ---

 ## Description
 <section id='description'>
-In JavaScript, we can divide up our code into reusable parts called <dfn>functions</dfn>.
+In Python, we can divide up our code into reusable parts called <dfn>functions</dfn>.
 Here's an example of a function:
 <blockquote>function functionName() {<br>&nbsp;&nbsp;console.log("Hello World");<br>}</blockquote>
 You can call or <dfn>invoke</dfn> this function by using its name followed by parentheses, like this: